Charckle/razornotes/README.md

     - Possible: RED, BLUE, L_BLUE, GREEN, ORANGE, BLACK, WHITE, GRAY, D_BROWN, L_BROWN, L_ORANGE, PINK, PURPLE, YELLOW

 #### To DO
+- clustering
+- show if changes were done while editing a note
+- in view note, show if pinned
+- qr code for note
+- make environments be taken from .env (carefull with docker compose deployment)
+- sql conn pool
 - make tasks have a deadline and marked as compleeted
 - add version of app to app frontend
 - make the version of the app bit somewhat cconnected with the option to import it, so you do not mess it up if the version is not compatible